Hamilton-Jacobi equations from mean-field spin glasses: Introduction

-where $\C$ is a closed convex cone in a separable Hilbert space $\cH$, and $\H$ is a general nonlinearity.
-Aside from the lack of local compactness in infinite dimensions, one important issue is to figure out a suitable boundary condition.
+where $\C$ is a closed convex cone in a separable Hilbert space $\cH$, and $\H$ is a general nonlinearity. \rv{Under the spin glass setting, $\C$ (see~\eqref{e.cone_M}) is the set of increasing functions from $[0,1)$ to $\S^D$ representing (generalized) quantile functions of probability measures and $\cH$ (see~\eqref{e.H_inft_d}) is the obvious $L^2$-space spanned by $\C$.} \rv{As aforementioned, in the spin glass setting, $\C$ has an empty interior and thus the usual sense of boundary of $\C$ is not useful.} Aside from the lack of local compactness in infinite dimensions, \rv{to make sense of~\eqref{e.HJ},} one important issue is to figure out a suitable boundary condition \rv{on some suitable notion of boundary of $\C$}.
 The spin glass setting does not provide a direct hint, except for invalidating the Neumann boundary condition.
 Moreover, as aforementioned, the solution to \eqref{e.HJ_spin_glass} is expected to satisfy the Hopf--Lax formula under some convexity condition and to be the limit of finite-dimensional approximations.
 These can be hard to verify if the boundary condition is not easy to work with.
 The fact that the cone in the spin glass setting has an empty interior adds more difficulty.

-To bypass these obstacles, we exploit the assumption that $\H$ is increasing along the direction given by the dual cone of $\C$, which holds in the spin glass setting.
-Under this assumption, as aforementioned, we do not need to impose any additional condition on the boundary and only need the equation to be satisfied in the viscosity sense (see Definition~\ref{d.vs}).
+To bypass these obstacles, we exploit the assumption that $\H$ is increasing along the direction given by the dual cone of $\C$ \rv{(see~\eqref{e.C^*-increasing} for this notion of monotonicity)}, which holds in the spin glass setting.
+Under this assumption, as aforementioned, we do not need to impose any additional condition on \rv{some notion of the boundary of $\C$} and only need the equation to be satisfied in the viscosity sense (see Definition~\ref{d.vs}).
 This greatly simplifies our analysis and allows us to pass to the limit.
 Surprisingly, well-posedness holds under this simple definition because usually some boundary condition is needed.

 In Section~\ref{s.hj_finite_d}, we study \eqref{e.HJ} on general finite-dimensional cones.
 Under the monotonicity assumption on $\H$, we recall from \cite{chen2022hamilton} the comparison principle (implying the uniqueness of solutions), the existence of solutions, and, under extra convexity conditions, the representation of the solution as either the Hopf--Lax formula, or the Hopf formula.
 We also prove a quantified version of the comparison principle, which is needed for passing to the limit.